lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-Zephyr's DTS generator accepts this input and - as we've seen - won't complain about the labels `second_value` and `string_value` refering to the property values.
+Zephyr's DTS generator accepts this input and - as we've seen - won't complain about the labels `second_value` and `string_value` referring to the property values.
 However, Zephyr simply ignores any label that doesn't refer to a _node_ and therefore doesn't generate anything usable for the property labels.
 Only the _node_ label `label_with_props` has a macro:

 ```bash
 $ grep second_value ../build/zephyr/include/generated/devicetree_generated.h